Raeapteek: 1991 to present

 After 1990, the entire pharmacy underwent extensive refurbishment, as the building had been neglected for almost 50 years.
-This refurbishment lasted over 10 years until 2003.
+This refurbishment lasted over a decade until 2003.

 Presently the main part of the pharmacy is located on the first floor and sells most modern medicines, including aspirin, and even supplies condoms.

 There is an antiques shop on the first floor and in 1999 a garlic restaurant called "Balthasar" was opened on the second floor.